singaporetech/pose-research-packet/README.md

 # Related publication

-The following bibtex can be used to cite our pilot study presented in the AAAI Summer Symposium 2023.
+The following bibtex can be used to cite our pilot study on a head tracking exergame presented in the AAAI Summer Symposium 2023.

 ```
 @inproceedings{quah2023trackingexergame,